tomba/rwmem/README.md

 (regfiledata.h) and the included python scripts to see the details of the format.

-It is easy to generate register description files using the regfile_writer.py python script.
+It is easy to generate register description files using the rwmem.gen python module.
 Two additional python scripts can be used to parse IPXACT files (ipxact_parse.py) and csv files from rwmem v1 (csv_parse.py).

 ## Bash completion